2023 Kennesaw State Owls football team

 The 2023 Kennesaw State Owls football team represented the Kennesaw State University as a new independent during the 2023 NCAA Division I FCS football season.
 Led by ninth-year head coach Brian Bohannon, the Owls played their home games at the Fifth Third Bank Stadium in Kennesaw, Georgia.

-The 2023 season was the last for the Owls on the FCS level as after the conclusion of the season they will join Conference USA in 2024.
+The 2023 season was the last for the Owls on the FCS level as after the conclusion of the season they joined Conference USA in 2024.